V1EngineeringInc/V1EngineeringInc-Docs/docs/software/estlcam-basics.md

 ![!Esetup](../img/old/2015/09/Esetup1.jpg){: loading=lazy width="400"}

-The creator of Estlcam recently updated his software for us!
-In the CNC Program Generation tab, choose Marlin (if you are using my firmware). **Important – Set feed unit to mm/min-** (this is what the marlin firmware needs).
+In the CNC Program Generation tab, choose Marlin or GRBL ( for the Jackpot). **Important – Set feed unit to mm/min-**.
 Change the file extension “gcode” so all the programs recognize it.

 ![!Ecoord](../img/old/2015/09/Ecoord.jpg){: loading=lazy width="400"}

 Next up is the travel feed rates.
-2100/60=35mm/s, 480=8mm/s (keep the Z low)
+2100/60=35mm/s, 900=15mm/s (keep the Z low)

 ![!e4](../img/old/2015/09/e4.png){: loading=lazy width="400"}